pierre-tranchard/cron-monitor-api-bundle/README.md

 * If it needs a new status, declare it in the client bundle `CronReporter` model and in the `CronReporter` document in this bundle.
 * Add the new status to the enumeration to make it valid during form validation
 * Update the edit action of the `CronReporterController` to use your new event.
+* Describe the new checker configuration into the bundle configuration